roaked/roaked.github.io/content/docs/2code/1drone/_index4.md

 ![13](https://live.staticflickr.com/65535/53355542331_1c8e703797_b.jpg)
 {{< /details >}}

 Both figures illustrate the substantial influence of noise on actuation, resulting in pronounced instability.
 However, the Kalman Filter demonstrates remarkable effectiveness in managing this noise, as evidenced by only slight oscillations in pitch.
-While minor deviations from the reference trajectory might be observable upon close inspection, we're generally content with the results for the "Crazy 8" trajectory using the Linear model.
+While minor deviations from the reference trajectory might be observable upon close inspection, one is generally content with the results for the "Crazy 8" trajectory using the Linear model.
 The maximum errors for the linear model consistently hover around similar values, with the z-axis recording the highest error at approximately 0.3 meters.

 #### 6.2.2.
 Nonlinear Model